Creating Workspot Templates for GCP

 • Connect to the machine using local admin credentials.

-• Launch Powershell in Admin mode
+• Launch PowerShell in Admin mode

 • Type the following command – googet installed